sascha-kirch/sascha-kirch.github.io/docs/_projects/radar_hw.md

 ## Sensor Internals

-Interestingly, while writing this small description I found that public test reports exist the Gen5 radar platform I worked on.
-I can't detail any design aspects, but here how the sensor (might not be the final design) looked like:
+Interestingly, while writing this small description I found public test reports for the Gen5 radar platform I worked on.
+I can't detail any design aspects, but here is how the sensor (this might not be the final design) looked:

 <figure>
     <img src="{{site.baseurl}}/assets/images/radar_internal.png" alt="radar_internal" width="80%">